 This might sound simple, but the first impression of your bot is extremely important.
 Especially if you are drawing users via ads, user interaction must start just after the ad.
 At the same time, you need to think about how to end the interaction.
 There may be nothing special you do to end the conversation; you may be directing the user to an employee; you may be giving the contact information.
 Regardless of what you do, entrance and exit interactions are important for user experience and you need to consider them in planning.

 Here, the persona we have mentioned above comes into play.
 No matter how good your texts are, there will be moments when your bot will fail.
-A technical error, an unpredicted situation or -possibly- a user who tries to break your bot.
+A technical error, an unpredicted situation, or -possibly- a user who tries to break your bot.
 No matter what the reason is, your bot will fall short of the expectations.
 At this very moment, communication is crucial.
-The most important virtue of conversation designers is to use a more creative wording and to offer another solution to the user when they need to say “Sorry, please try again later”.
+The most important virtue of conversation designers is to use more creative wording and to offer another solution to the user when they need to say “Sorry, please try again later”.
 You should plan how the bot will respond to those situations, what it can do to prevent the user from breaking off the experience, where it will position the user in the flow, and when breaking off happens more than once -and believe us it will- what it should do.

 Lastly, we would like to talk about the three points that individuals who will design human-machine conversation should consider.